 - Remove the dip stick from the oil fill tube.
 Then, using the siphon pump, place the black tube into the dip stick hole on the engine, and the orange tube into the oil pan.

 - Prime the pump by pumping the handle three to four times.
 Once the liquid begins to flow, it will flow without further pumping.

-- Remove the Arnold Siphon Pump.
+- Remove the siphon pump.

 - Remove the oil filter.
 Using oil, lubricate the gasket of the new filter, then install the filter.